mypageorg1/purejekyllgithubdefaults/yet-another-page.md

 Installation

 Step 1.
 Download the file share-buttons.html
 Step 2.
 Save the file in the ‘_includes’ directory of your project Step 3.
-Add the following line to your layout on the place where you want the share buttons to appear:
+Add the following line to your layout on the place where you want the share buttons to appear:,           brack-percent include share-buttons.html brack-percent

-{% include share-buttons.html %}

 https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/share-buttons.html

 # here it goes

+bla
+bla
+bla
+bla
+bla
 bla

 {% if include.pageurl != nil and include.pageurl != '' %}